Visas are not generally required for stays of up to 90 days.

 Train Reasonably priced, with good coverage and frequent departures between the major cities, but no lines in the south or along the Mediterranean coast.

-Car Useful for travelling at your own pace, or for visiting regions with minimal public transport.
-Cars can be hired in every town or city.
-Drive on the right, but beware erratic Moroccan drivers.
+Car Somewhat expensive but useful for travelling at your own pace or for visiting regions with minimal public transport.
+Cars can be hired in every town or city, although navigating the big cities can be stressful.

 Bus Cheaper and slower than trains, ranging from modern coaches to rickety local affairs.
 Useful for destinations not serviced by trains.